Nonprofit Law in Israel

 The VAT rate in Israel is 17 percent, and the Wage Tax is 7.5 percent.

-In a directive from August 2022, following a court decision on the matter, the Tax Authority announced that NPOs which intend to submit a tender offer to a public authority tender to provide social services such as health, education or welfare must apply as a pre-condition, to the Tax Authority to receive a validation of their malkar status.
+In a directive dated August 2022, following a court decision on the matter, the Tax Authority announced that NPOs which intend to submit a tender offer to a public authority tender to provide social services such as health, education or welfare must apply as a pre-condition, to the Tax Authority to receive a validation of their malkar status.

 C. Property Tax